Surviv.io

-Surviv.io was a browser-based multiplayer online 2D battle royale game created by Justin Kim and Nick Clark.
+Surviv.io is a browser-based multiplayer online 2D battle royale game created by Justin Kim and Nick Clark and developed by Kongregate.
 It was released in October 2017 on its website for desktop browsers, and in October and November 2018 respectively for iOS and Android devices.
+The game was released on Steam in September 2020.

 Similar to other titles in the battle royale genre, players battled against other players on a large map from a top-down perspective, scavenging for supplies and weapons.
 The game also supported two or four player team modes, and could be played on mobile browsers as well.

-In December 2019, Surviv.io was acquired by online gaming website Kongregate.
+Surviv.io was acquired by online gaming website Kongregate in December 2019.

-In September 2020, Surviv.io was released on Steam.

 Kongregate sunset Surviv.io on March 2, 2023, and named Bit Heroes Arena as its successor.
+The game was relaunched on Kongregate's website on March 20, 2026.